PapaJohn42/Design-of-resonant-cavity-thin-film-structures-with-complex-active-layers/README.md

 - [ ] Try with VO<sub>2</sub> from the new dataset

-This repository isn't in collaboration with Sarangan.
-It's an independence project.
+This repository isn an independence project.
+Not in collaboration with anyone.